 Grab Grub: Carson City is known for the “Triathlon:” Make sure to hit up property-mates Sassafras Eclectic Food Joint, wash down a cold one at Shoe Tree Brewing Company, and then to really tap into some relaxation, (once the sun goes down) walk on over to Carson City Hot Springs!

-Bed Down: Saint Charles Hotel (also home to The Fox Brewpub), Hardman House Hotel, or the Plaza Hotel & Events Center.
-Pets are welcome at The Federal Hotel, which is attached to Max Casino… Just to name a few!
+Bed Down: Saint Charles Hotel (also home to The Fox Brewpub), Hardman House Hotel, Plaza Hotel & Events Center, or The Federal Hotel & Max Casino just to name a few!

 Worth the Trip